peterloes/SmartAnimalTraps/README.md

 ![My image](https://github.com/peterloes/SmartAnimalTraps/blob/main/Getting_Started_Tutorial/21_overview.JPG)

 The radio handheld transmitter is able to open and close the shutter by pressing a button.
-Electronical release range of 70 metres tested in urban environment.

 Pushbutton 1 and pushbutton 2, mounted on the top of the electronical circuit, are able to open and close the shutter.